pschou/snmp-prom/README.md

 ## General Section
 - interval:  The default interval for all devices, unless specified (default: 1m)
+- push:  URLs of POST endpoints to push data -- for https endpoints, mTLS is attempted if cert/key is specified on the command line

 ## Device Sub-tree
 Properties fields: